In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: The global 21-cm signal

-where, $\Omega_b = 0.04897$ and $\Omega_m = 0.30966$ represent baryon and total matter density parameter in the unit of critical density, $x_{\text{HI}}$\, denotes the fraction of neutral hydrogen atom, $h = 0.6766$ represents the Hubble parameter (\cite{Planck:2018vyg}), and $T_r$ denotes background radiation.
-After recombination, the baryon number density predominantly contained neutral hydrogen atoms, residual electrons\,$(n_e)$ and residual protons\,$(n_p)$\, making the global 21-cm signal a useful probe to study CD and EoR.
+where, $\Omega_b = 0.04897$ and $\Omega_m = 0.30966$ represent baryon and total matter density parameter in the unit of critical density, $h = 0.6766$ represents the Hubble parameter \cite{Planck:2018vyg}, $x_{\text{HI}}$\, denotes the fraction of neutral hydrogen atom, and $T_r$ denotes background radiation.
+After recombination, the baryon number density predominantly contained neutral hydrogen atoms thus making the global 21-cm signal a useful probe for studying dark ages, cosmic dawn, and EoR.
 It can provide information about first-star formation, X-ray and Ly$\alpha$ heating, radio background heating, and other exotic heatings.
-Throughout this work, we use Eq. (\ref{deltaTb}) to construct the global 21-cm signal.
+Throughout this work, we use Eq. \eqref{deltaTb} to construct the global 21-cm signal.